ericvera/scdate/README.md

 ### :gear: getDaysBetweenDates

-Get the number of days between the first date to the second date.
+Returns the number of days between the first date to the second date.
 The value is positive if the first date is before the second date, and negative if the first date is after the second date.
 This accounts for calendar days and not full 24-hour periods which could be different due to daylight saving adjustments.

 | Function              | Type                                                         |